How to Write a Literature Review

 It may feel daunting to be tasked with writing a literature review, but these tips may help the writing process feel less intimidating.
 Writing a literature review can be simplified with the following tips: (1) write on a focused topic, (2) gather information specific to the research topic, (3) condense and connect information by taking notes, and (4) revise with additional help from peers.
 Although academic writing can sometimes feel intense, these tips will help improve each step of the process of writing a literature review.

-About Editor World: Editing and Proofreading Services
+About Editor World: Writing, Editing, and Proofreading Services

 Editor World helps academic writers move through the research, writing, and publishing process more easily by providing fast, affordable editing and proofreading services.
 All editors on the Editor World team are native English speakers from the USA, UK, or Canada who have passed a stringent test on editing skills.
 Academic editors are available 24/7, 365 days a year.
+Our prices are transparent and among the lowest in the industry.